EAST DAVISON VILLAGE EDGING FRAMEWORK PLAN

 2019-2021

-• The engagement process for the Edging Framework Plan was co-developed with the East Davison Village Community Group (EDVCG), a block club turned non-profit, with a mission to provide empowerment and self-reliance for its members and attract resources to the neighborhood.
-EDVCG provided guidance and ideas through a series of focus group meetings, site tours and phone interviews.
+• The engagement process for the Edging Framework Plan was co-developed with the East Davison Village Community Group (EDVCG), a block club-turned-non-profit organization with a mission to provide empowerment and self-reliance for its members and attract resources to the neighborhood, with support from Global Detroit.
+EDVCG provided guidance and ideas through a series of focus group meetings, site tours, and phone interviews.
+The community engagement plan initially established by the project contract needed to be revisited in Spring 2020 due to COVID-19.
+The design team proposed reallocating travel expenses to combine virtual engagement with on-site “seed projects” in lieu of previously proposed community events.

 PROJECT DETAILS